minprog/exercises/writing/stack/index.md

 There are many dynamic data structures of many forms, and many of these structures are well-known and have been for decades.
 People have been designing data structures and algorithms since the dawn of the computing era in the 1950s.

 An **abstract data type** is a simple description of some data type, not in terms of how it works, but in terms of how you can **use** it.
-When we describe an abstract data type, we specify the basic building blocks (like in Scratch) that would be available when we implement the data type in actual code.
+When we describe an abstract data type, we only specify the basic building blocks (like in Scratch) that would be available when we implement the data type in actual code.
 These are called **operations**.
-The type is called abstract because no implementation details are enforced.
+The type is called "abstract" because no implementation details are enforced.

 ## Lists